GabTamayo/GabTamayo/README.md

-# Hi there, I'm Juan Dela Cruz! 👋
+# Hi there, I'm Gab Tamayo! 👋

 ## About Me

-I am Juan Dela Cruz, a passionate coder with strong database management skills.
+I am Gab Tamayo, a passionate coder with strong database management skills.
 I love diving into complex problems and creating elegant solutions.
 My tech journey began with the BS Information Technology program, and I've been on an exciting learning path ever since.

 ## Education